Installed at St James’s Church, Piccadilly, London.

 A bucket of water from the River Thames is left to settle to dis-turb for 40 days.

-Mermaids are beautiful and dangerous creatures inhabiting coastal waters; historically her attributes are a mirror and comb.
+Mermaids are beautiful but dangerous creatures inhabiting coastal waters; historically her attributes are a mirror and comb.

 Prior to the Porthleven Residency a narrative was composed that wove the view from one of the windows in the Porthleven Lifeboat Station to the folk-story of the ‘The Mermaid of Zennor’.
 The text was later applied to the seaward window of the Lifeboat station from which the ‘Morveren’ buoy and a particular ‘rock’ were both visible.